 12. Select charities to support.

 When creating my holiday bucket list I like to think of others, as well.
 A musician friend of ours collects money and provides gifts for over 1400 nursing home residents and veterans.
 He also performs for them.
-There are many worthy causes and this is one that we are supporting this year.
+There are many worthy causes to choose from.

 13. Schedule a mid-week getaway during December.

-David still has several vacation days left so we are going to sneak away for a couple of days.
-I’m going to try to have all our gifts bought and wrapped, cards mailed and house completely decorated first.
-Then we will enjoy a couple of quiet, relaxing days at our favorite hotel.
+If you have any vacation days left try to sneak away for a couple of days.
+Make sure all your gifts are bought and wrapped, cards mailed and house completely decorated first.
+Then enjoy a couple of quiet, relaxing days in the midst of this busy season.

 14. Host a holiday party.